AntonioPiattiFadda/e-commerce.Next/README.md

 ### Tecnologies used

-:fa-check: CSS
+- CSS
-:fa-check: HTML
+- HTML
-:fa-check: JAVASCRIPT
+- JAVASCRIPT
-:fa-check: REACT
+- REACT
   - useState
   - useEffect
   - useContext
   - API Fetch

-:fa-check: Next
+- Next
   -  Eslint
   - Routing

 ### Here you can see a preview